gonfva/gonfva.github.io/content/en/blog/2012-09-23-things-about-xerces-xalan-and-saxon-i_29.md

 categories: [Developer, got ya]
 ---

-In my previous entry, I tried to explain <a href="http://gonfva.blogspot.com/2012/01/things-about-xerces-xalan-and-saxon-i_18.html">why Xerces and Xalan are so complicated</a>.
+In my previous entry, I tried to explain [why Xerces and Xalan are so complicated](http://gonfva.blogspot.com/2012/01/things-about-xerces-xalan-and-saxon-i_18.html).
 In this entry I want to focus in System.setProperty.
 Because, as I said that is the usual solution you are going to find when you need a specific parser for whatever reason.

 And that solution is wrong.
 Very wrong.